JDACS4C-IMPROVE/docs/content/models.rst

 1. Standard candle arguement parser will be used.

    a.
-CANDLE keywords must be used if one exists. (need link to list)
+CANDLE keywords must be used if one exists. https://ecp-candle.github.io/Candle/tutorials/default_parameters.html

    b.
 All model arguements are passed to the model by way of the candle --config_file option.
 For example: